 - To finish the process, you should uncheck the box with photos, Audio, and Videos.

 These simple steps will turn WhatsApp videos auto-downloading on your smartphone off.

 How to switch off WhatsApp auto-download on iPhone

 If you want to switch off WhatsApp auto-download on your iPhone, you should follow the steps which would be mentioned in the section below:

-- You should switch the image saving to the camera roll to finish the process.
+- To finish the process, you should switch the image saving to the camera roll.
 To do that, you should head to Settings, then you should click on Chats, and then you should tap on Save to Camera Roll.

-You can save a lot of data usage by randomly downloading Audio, video, and image files.
+You can save a lot of data loading audio, video, and image files.
 There is one more feature called lower data usage.
-You should switch it on if you want to use less data while processing voice calls.
+You should switch it on if you want to use fewer data while processing voice calls.